Keen to grow your own, but short on time? There are many things you can do to reduce your workload while still enjoying plenty of homegrown produce.

 Some crops need more looking after than others.
 If you’re short on time, opt for those can that cope with a bit of neglect – read our advice on easy-care veg crops to grow.

 Keep tools handy

-Essential tools, like a hoe, hand fork and trowel, string line (for straight rows) and vinyl gardening gloves, are best kept in reach of a veg patch.
+Essential gardening tools, like a hoe, hand fork and trowel, string line (for straight rows) and vinyl gardening gloves, are best kept in reach of a veg patch.
 Invest in a small garden store to lock them away.
-Watch Alan Titchmarsh give advice on the essential kit for a veg plot.
+Watch Alan Titchmarsh give advice on the essential allotment tools.

 Put a water source nearby

 If possible, set up a water butt to recycle water that runs off a shed or greenhouse roof, close to your plot.
 This will save you endless trips to a tap.
 Alternatively, install an outdoor tap nearby.
 Find out how to install guttering on a greenhouse.

 A good soak every few days is better than a light sprinkle every day.
 If you’re short on time, priorities anything that is newly planted or fruiting.
 Find out more in our guide to summer watering.